Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Determinantal structure of random tilings

 \subsection{Interlacing particle arrays}

-Let $\Pc$ be a polygon of our class in the $(x,n)$ plane (see \S \ref{sub:affine_transform_and_the_class_of_polygons}) contained inside the horizontal strip $0\le n\le N$.
+Let $\Pc$ be a polygon of our class in the $(x,n)$ plane (see Section~\ref{subaffinetransformandtheclassofpolygons}) contained inside the horizontal strip $0\le n\le N$.
 We pass from tilings of $\Pc$ to interlacing particle arrays as follows.
-We first trivially extend any tiling of $\Pc$ to a tiling of the whole strip $0\le n\le N$ with $N$ small triangles added on top (see Fig.~\ref{fig:polygon_tiling_particles}).
-Then we place a particle in the center of every lozenge of type~$\lozv$.
+We first trivially extend any tiling of $\Pc$ to a tiling of the whole strip $0\le n\le N$ with $N$ small triangles added on top; see Figure~\ref{figpolygontilingparticles}.